 As a result, it is no longer possible for a respondent spouse to defend a divorce.
 A respondent spouse will, however, still be able to dispute a divorce on restricted legislative grounds such as whether the court in England and Wales has jurisdiction over the marriage, the validity of the marriage or if the marriage has already been legally ended.

 Initiating a divorce

-There is a two stage process to a divorce.
-To commence a divorce, you or your partner will need to prepare a petition.
-We can draft the petition on your behalf and take you through the process of obtaining a Decree Nisi, which is the first stage and finally help you obtain the Decree Absolute, which is the final stage of the divorce process.
+Here at Gepp Solicitors, one of our experienced divorce lawyers can draft the petition on your behalf and take you through the process of obtaining a Conditional Order (previously called a Decree Nisi), which is the first stage and finally help you obtain the Final Order (previously called a Decree Absolute), which is the final stage of the divorce process.

 Obtaining a divorce

 There are four steps that must be followed in order to obtain a divorce:

 - You, or you and your spouse, must make an application for divorce on the grounds that your marriage has broken down irretrievably.

 - After a minimum of 20 weeks the applicant(s) must confirm that they wish to proceed with the divorce.
 This 20-week wait is in place to give spouses a period of meaningful reflection.
 It gives spouses an opportunity to explore reconciliation or alternatively, to co-operate amicably in getting their affairs in order.